-With any zoning changes, it is important to consider scale and adopt thoughtful development and design standards in the zoning code in order to manage among other things, maximum building height, building spacingseparation, open space, and privacy, such as through form-based codes and to harmonize with the existing neighborhood.
-To the greatest extent possible, zoning changes and design standards should seek to connect with the existing look and feel or the area or corridor.
-Adaptive reuse of existing buildings and contextual additions should be incentivized for both contextual and environmental reasons.
+With any zoning changes, it is important to consider scale and adopt thoughtful development standards in the zoning code in order to manage maximum building height, building spacing, open space, and privacy, such as through form-based codes and to harmonize with the existing neighborhood.
+To the greatest extent possible, zoning changes should seek to connect with the existing look and feel or the area or corridor.
+Adaptive reuse and contextual addition should be incentivized.